 As pontoon boats are stored on land, this is preserved during the off-season.
 It is typically utilized in regions where there is ice in the waterways.
 Since the water freezes in the winter, a transportable dock is the best option.
 Portable docks are typically placed on level ground.
 It’s also designed to be wheeled.

-How to Dock a Pontoon Craft? – Expert’s Tutorials
+How to Dock a Pontoon Craft? – Expert Tutorials

 Now that you have prepared all the gadgets and know where to dock, it’s time for you to practice the process.
-In this section, we will deliver a detailed tutorial on how to dock a pontoon boat.
+In this section, we will deliver a detailed tutorial on the way to dock a pontoon boat.
 Follow these steps and dock your vessel properly:

 - Step 1: Set your watercraft in neutral and begin slowly cruising towards the dock.
 Simultaneously, start reducing the motor because the water will likely grow narrower when the boat comes closer to the port.
 However, ensure your propeller is still under the water so you can steer.